Sponsored Programs -- Post Award UPPS No. 02.02.02

 03.01 Refer to UPPS No. 05.02.02, Texas State Purchasing Policy, for purchasing guidelines.

 03.03 Procurement cards (P-cards) – The use of P-Cards is for incidental supply purchases only.
 The amount budgeted for supplies and materials in the sponsor-approved budget will determine the limits established on the P-cards.
-Refer to university P-card policies and procedures, available online at http://www.txstate.edu/gao/purchasing/.
+Refer to university P-card policies and procedures, available online.

-03.04 Contracts for the purchase of goods or services are to be processed in accordance with UPPS No. 03.04.04, Approval of Contracts and UPPS No. 03.04.02, Contracting Authority to Commit the University.
+03.04 Contracts for the purchase of goods or services are to be processed in accordance with UPPS No. 03.04.04, Processing, Approving and Executing Contracts, Purchases, and Agreements and UPPS No. 03.04.02, Contracting Authority.

 03.06 The establishment of off-campus leases for space are to be in accordance with FSS/PPS 08.01.01, Facilities Leases.